 Registered donors don’t always die with their organs intact and healthy.
 Even the best-matched donor organs carry a risk of rejection.

 As well as being very upsetting for the patient and their family, a transplanted organ that is rejected can cause further medical issues.
-As people receiving organ transplants are already medically vulnerable, they are not always able to survive these other conditions.
+As people receiving organ donations are already medically vulnerable, they are not always able to survive these other conditions.

-Using 3D printing technology to create viable, healthy organs that are tailored to an individual patient, and, eventually, made from the patient’s own stem cells, solves a very real public health need.
+Using 3D printing technology to create viable, healthy organs that are tailored to an individual patient, and, eventually, made from their own stem cells, solves a very real public health need.
 Not only does this technology ensure there will be organs available for human transplant within a much shorter space of time, it also decreases the risk of post-transplant complications, and transplant rejection.